JahodaPaul/FIT_CTU/VWM - FlightsTree/README.md

 Gained maximum points obtainable.

 ## About
-Using R-tree to manipulate flight data from flightradar24 API.
+Retrieving closest commercial planes in the air to some position (longitude and latitude) using R-tree.
+Flight data are retrived from flightradar24 API.

 ## Requirements:
 * flightradar24 (pip3 install flightradar24)